xmercerweiss/Budgeteer/README.md

 - Decimals are now separated using periods rather than spaces/
 - Groupings of 1,000 are now separated with a single, low-9 quotation mark "‚" rather than a space, as it resembles a standard comma but will not cause errors in CSV data.
 - Directly adjacent rows with the same title will now be combined into a single row.
+- Error stack traces will no longer be printed when a command is misused.
+- Row IDs will no longer be displayed with their Row's value added.
+- The total value of the whole table, or portions of it when a regex is provided, will be displayed alongside the table.
 ### Version 1.0
 Initial release.
 ## Introduction